Open a PDF version to print this topic

 Ankylosing spondylitis (AS) is a type of arthritis that causes back pain.
 It mainly affects your lower spine, but it can also affect your ankles, knees, shoulders and eyes.

-Ankylosing spondylitis causes inflammation of the joints between the vertebrae, or bones, in your spine.
-Eventually, this inflammation can cause your vertebrae and sometimes your pelvic bones to fuse (this is when bones start to grow together across a joint).
+Ankylosing spondylitis causes inflammation of the joints between the vertebrae (bones) in your spine.
+Eventually, this inflammation can cause your vertebrae and sometimes your pelvic bones to fuse.
+Fusing is when bones start to grow together across a joint.
 This makes your spine much less flexible, so you have a lot less movement in your spine.

 More men than women get AS and it usually starts between the ages of 15 and 35.
-We don't know why AS happens, but it can run in families.
+We do not know why AS happens, but it can run in families.
 90% of people with AS carry a gene called HLA-B27.
-But that doesn't mean everyone with the gene will get AS – a lot of people have this gene and very few get AS.
+But that does not mean everyone with the gene will get AS.
+A lot of people have this gene and very few get AS.

 Symptoms of ankylosing spondylitis

 Other joints might also have pain and swelling.
-There are also links between AS, an inflammatory eye condition called uveitis, and an inflammatory bowel condition called Crohn's disease.
+There are also links between AS, uveitis and Crohn's disease.
+Uveitis is an inflammatory eye condition.
+Crohn's disease is an inflammatory bowel condition.

 Diagnosing ankylosing spondylitis

-Your GP will take a history of your symptoms, examine your joints and arrange blood tests and an X-ray.
+Your general practice team will take a history of your symptoms and examine your joints.
+They will also arrange blood tests and an X-ray.

-They may also refer you to a rheumatologist (a doctor who specialises in joint problems) who may arrange further investigations such as an MRI scan.
+They may also refer you to a rheumatologist (a doctor who specialises in joint problems).
+The rheumatologist may arrange further investigations such as an MRI scan.

 Treating ankylosing spondylitis

-There's no cure for AS but medication can help to reduce inflammation and manage pain.
+There is no cure for AS, but medication can help to reduce inflammation and manage pain.

-Non-steroidal anti-inflammatory drugs (NSAIDs) such a diclofenac, ibuprofen and naproxen can reduce pain and stiffness.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can reduce pain and stiffness.
+NSAIDs include diclofenac, ibuprofen and naproxen.

 Pain medication such as paracetamol may help with pain.

-Biologic medicines (TNF inhibitors) are disease-modifying medicines used for treating severe AS.
-The biologics that can be used for AS include adalimumab, etanercept and infliximab.
+Biologic medicines are disease-modifying medicines used for treating severe AS.
+The biologics that can be used for AS include adalimumab, etanercept, infliximab and secukinumab.

 Self-care for ankylosing spondylitis

-If you have AS, keeping active and doing exercises to keep your spine mobile and strong are two of the most important things you can do.
-It's also important to maintain good posture when sitting and standing.
+If you have AS, keeping active is helpful.
+It is also important to maintain good posture when sitting and standing.
 Being smoke-free, sleeping well and eating well can all help too.

 HealthInfo recommends the following pages